utah-cs4470-sp23/class/assignment6/README.md

 optimized program; this allows you to run both programs in the instructors' compiler and compare behavior.
-(This can be done by recursively converting the AST to a string in much the same way that you current turn an AST into s-expressions.)
+(This can be done by recursively converting the AST to a string in much the same way that you currently turn an AST into s-expressions.)

 When optimizing, pay particular attention to the edge cases of the
 specification: